Find Trade Colleges

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-There were about 12,300 jobs for Fire Inspector in 2016 (in the United States).
+In 2016, there was an estimated number of 12,300 jobs in the United States for Fire Inspector.
 New jobs are being produced at a rate of 7.3% which is above the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Fire Inspector by 2026.
 Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.

 undefined